-Whether the data spacina and distribution is sufficient to establish the degree of geological and grade continuity estimation procedure(s) and classifications applied.
+Whether the data spacina and distribution is sufficient to establish the degree of geological and grade continuity appropriate for the Mineral Resource and Ore Reserve estimation procedure(s) and classifications applied.

 Whether sample compositing has been applied.

 Drill collar site locations in steep terrain are dictated by best access allowed by contour tracks with gradients to allow safe working access and drill pad excavations.
 Drillhole designs take into account this variation to achieve evenly spaced intercepts at the hangingwall of the mineralisation.